-- Understand the elements and policies of basic crimes and defenses. - Identify the factual and legal issues implicated by a fact pattern. - Apply and distinguish cases, including the ability to identify the salient features of an appropriate precedent case, legally significant similarities between cases and fact patterns, and explain why the similarities or differences are legally significant. - Apply rules to facts, including the ability to correctly articulate a rule implicated by the issue, to identify legally significant facts in a fact pattern, and to explain why the facts are significant by connecting the facts to the requirement(s) of the rule. - Evaluate legal arguments, and identify the strengths and weaknesses of the argument.
+- Understand, and be able to apply, general concepts of criminal procedure relating to the investigation of crimes derived from the Fourth, Fifth, and Sixth Amendments to the United States Constitution. - Understand, and think critically about, the principles and policies behind our current and past system of investigative criminal procedure. - Apply and distinguish cases, including the ability to: identify the salient features of an appropriate precedent case; identify legally significant similarities between the precedent case and a fact pattern, and explain why the similarities are legally significant; and identify legally significant differences between the precedent case and a fact pattern, and explain why the differences are legally significant. - Apply constitutional standards to facts including the ability to correctly articulate the constitutional analysis implicated by the issue, to identify legally significant facts in a fact pattern, and to explain why the facts are significant by connecting the facts to the Court's analytical requirement(s). - Evaluate legal arguments, and identify the strengths and weaknesses of the argument.